What is an overbite?

 In adults, treatment may involve:

-- Braces to move only the teeth affected by the overbite.
+- Clear braces to move only the teeth affected by the overbite.

 - Surgery to correct jaw alignment.